-- identity of the Subscriber and of all persons authorizing the certificate request according to chapter 3, - e-mail address and / or FQDN of the requester according to chapter 3, - record of unique identification data, numbers, or a combination thereof of e-mail address and / or FQDN validation evidence, - method used to validate e-mail address and / or FQDN, - type of document(s) presented by the applicant to support registration according to chapter 3, - record of unique identification data, numbers, or a combination thereof (e.g. applicant's identity card or passport) of identification documents, if applicable, - method used to validate identification documents, - any specific choices in the Subscriber agreement (e.g. consent to publication of certificate), - storage location of copies of applications and identification documents, including the Subscriber agreement, - identity of entity accepting the application,
+- identity of the Subscriber and of all persons authorizing the certificate request according to chapter 3, - type of document(s) and evidences presented by the applicant to support registration according to chapter 3, - record of unique identification data, numbers, or a combination thereof (e.g. applicant's identity card or passport) of identification documents, if applicable, - method used to validate identification documents, - any specific obligations in the Subscriber agreement (Including consent to publication of certificate), - · storage location of copies of applications and identification documents, including the Subscriber agreement, - · identity of entity accepting the application, - method used to validate the FQDN.